IBM-SkillsAcademy/big-data-eng-2020/scripts/big-sql/readme.md

    <br>E.g.: `./bigsql_workload.sh 0 69 email r`
    <br> (Adding r parameter will reset the data for accounts before running the exercises)

+If you will run the workload scripts for a large number of users, I'd recommend starting the workload using this command:<br>
+`nohup ./bigsql_workload.sh <min> <max> <studentPasswordPrefix> r > nohup.out &`<br>
+this will start the workload scripts in the backgroup and save the output to nohup.out file.
+You can disconnect your session without impacting the execution of the scripts.<br><br>